cesar-hernando/QML/README.md

 - QCBM:

-- BO applied to hyperparameter tuning of SQA:
+- BO applied to hyperparameter tuning of SQA: Information in the BO-SQA folder's README.